LuoTiantian-DEV/J-Trust/J-Trust-Evaluation-Suite/README.md

 All generated figures will be automatically saved in high-quality formats (PNG, PDF, and EPS) in a newly created generated_figures/ directory.
 Notably, the macro-system throughput and latency charts (Fig 7 & Fig 8) will be plotted with explicit Standard Deviation Error Bars to demonstrate the network jitter observed during physical cluster testing.

-## 📜 Dataset Provenance
+## Dataset Provenance & Standards
-The payload data used for the RPC stress testing in this evaluation suite was sampled from the DeepJiandu Dataset (https://doi.org/10.57760/sciencedb.08560).
-The metadata structure strictly complies with the international CIDOC CRM ontology standards for cultural heritage interoperability.
+Dataset: The payload data used for the RPC stress testing in this evaluation suite was sampled from the DeepJiandu Dataset (https://doi.org/10.57760/sciencedb.08560).

+Ontology: The metadata structure strictly complies with the international CIDOC CRM ontology standards (ISO 21127:2014) for cultural heritage interoperability.

+Cryptography: ZKP parameters are standardized over the BN254 (ALT_BN128) elliptic curve, maintaining EVM compatibility.